barne856/MARE/README.md

 * Updated Documentation

 ### Version 3.0.0
+* Add toon shading material and depth texture material
+* Double-buffer Depth Framebuffer to make glReadPixels faster.
+* A font loader to be added to enable the use of bitmap fonts.
 * Systems and Components for collisions to be added.
 * Bezier curves and spline curves / surfaces to be added.
 * Teapot Primative Mesh from bezier curves and surfaces to be added.
 * Cloth Physics PhysicsSystem
 * Metaballs Entity
-* A font loader to be added to enable the use of bitmap fonts.
 * Loader for models to be added.
 * Loader for sound to be added.
 Sound Components and Systems to be added.
 * Loaders for animations to be added.
 Animation Components and Systems to be added.
 * Batch rendering to be implemented in CompositeMesh.
 CompositeMeshes will be rendered with gl multidraw calls.
 * Renderer blending to have all the opengl features such as custom blend functions.
 * Buffer, Texture, and Framebuffer classes to have all of the OpenGL features.
-* Double-buffer Depth Framebuffer to make glReadPixels faster.